 6 Natural Roofing Options

 How to Build a Road by Hand

 Dealing with Red Tape for Off-Gridders and Natural Builders

 Sustainable Off-Grid Business – How We Can All Create Change

 Off-Grid Power - Do you want a 12 Volt/24 Volt/48 Volt System?

 The Challenges and Rewards of Living Off Grid

-Note: The PDFs were updated in June 2021.
-The next update will be in Dec/Jan.
+Note: The PDFs were last updated in Jan 2023.

 Here are some samples of the PDFs.